 Many questions go into the decision regarding what company to use as your seed and plant catalog connection.
 References from publications you trust, veteran gardeners, and even the local master gardener’s organization can clear up which companies are reputable and which are “seedy.”

 Understanding a Seed Catalog

-Know your basic horticultural terms such as annuals, which only come once per year; perennials, which grow year after year, and cultivation terms like disease resistant.
+Know your basic horticultural terms such as annuals, which only survive one season; perennials, which return each year, and cultivation terms like disease resistant.

 Your garden’s soil, local moisture, amount of sun and a variety of characteristics should influence your seed and plant choices.
-Using mail order catalogs lacks the personal touch and advice of a local nursery, so do your research before you complete your order.
+Using mail-order catalogs lacks the personal touch and advice of a local nursery, so do your research before completing your order.

 How to Decipher Plant Catalogs

 Understanding a seed catalog may seem like reading an ancient Greek tablet to the novice gardener.
 Use your local extension service for help with unfamiliar terms and ask veteran gardeners for help.
 Some basic tips for ordering plants include: